Jarek94pl/WebStore/README.md

 # WebStore
-This is my first project for CodersLab programming school
+## This is my first project for CodersLab programming school
+##  Only layout of webshop

 ## I used to technologies such as
 ## - [x] HTML